create3000/x_ite/README.md

 🛑 Attention!
 --------------------------------------

-👉 X_ITE is now hosted on [create3000.github.io](https://create3000.github.io/x_ite/#github-cdn).
+👉 X_ITE is now hosted on create3000.github.io, see https://create3000.github.io/x_ite/#github-cdn.
 The domain http://create3000.de will be shutdown 2022 in May 😱.

 Introduction
 --------------------------------------